 The current climate crisis, however, has multiplied the likelihood of both wildfires and traditional burning cycles spinning quickly out of control.
 Rising temperatures and extreme heat dry out ecosystems to the point of extreme vulnerability.
 Alarmingly, the Arctic—which is warming twice as fast as the rest of the planet—saw a dramatic increase in wildfires this summer, from eastern Siberia to Alaska and Greenland.

-The full scale of the crisis is alarming.
+The science is unequivocal: we need to act now.
 Forests, especially tropical forests, are a critical part of the global climate solution.
 Without their carbon-storing potential, we cannot keep the Earth’s warming in check.
-Unless there is a sharp reversal in the policies of both Brazil and Bolivia, the Amazon could rapidly reach a point of ecological collapse from which there will be no return—on a timescale that is meaningful for humans.
-Scientists estimate that if tree loss passes the 20-25 percent threshold, the basin would lose its capacity to absorb carbon dioxide.
+This year, scientists announced that the southeastern part of the Amazon has become a net carbon producer—meaning that it is emitting more carbon than it can absorb.
+For now, other parts of the Amazon remain in balance, but unless there is a sharp reversal in the policies of both Brazil and Bolivia, the rainforest could rapidly reach a point of ecological collapse from which there will be no return—on a timescale that is meaningful for humans.
+If tree loss passes the 20-25 percent threshold, the entire basin would lose its capacity to absorb carbon dioxide.
 The land would progressively turn into dry savanna like the neighboring cerrado.
 As with the thawing of Arctic permafrost, this would release billions of tons of carbon into the atmosphere, accelerating global warming and triggering a vicious cycle of rising temperatures and more fires.

 The crisis in the Amazon has been a powerful reminder to the entire world that we absolutely must keep forests standing if we are to stand a chance at stabilizing our climate.
 Because the causes of forest destruction are so varied and complex, protecting forests requires sustained collaboration and investment.
 At the Rainforest Alliance, we take a comprehensive, 360-degree approach to stopping deforestation—one that puts communities and livelihoods at its center.
 From working with companies to build ethical supply chains and advance sustainability policies to boosting rural economies in collaboration with forest communities.
 Together, we will keep raising our voices for bolder immediate and long-term action from our world leaders to keep our planet’s precious forests intact.